mVeerasingam/battery-simulator-manager/README.md

 - You can access your simulation requests with the following urls:
    - GET ```http://localhost:8080/simulations/user/{user_id}/task/{task_id}``` For a specific simulation generated for a given user
    - GET ```http://localhost:8080/simulations/user/{user_id}``` All simulations generated for a given user
 - Do not be afraid of producing errors in the post request i.e. incorrect simulation experiment or invalid solver, display_params etc... a request will still be made and the **Simulation Notification Microservice** will inform you of the failure by taking the errors produced in the simulation from  the **Battery Simulation API Microservice**.

+### **Test Overview for Simulation Manager Microservice**:
+---
+#### **1. Integration Test: SimulationControllerIntegrationTest**
+This test verifies the integration between the controller, RabbitMQ, and the repository by simulating a full battery simulation request.

+- **Objective**: Ensure the complete flow of a simulation request from the API endpoint (`/simulations`) works correctly.
+- **Key Assertions**:
+  - Validates the API returns a successful response when a valid simulation request is made.
+  - Confirms RabbitMQ is invoked to validate the user ID.
+  - Checks that the simulation request is stored in MongoDB.
+  - Mocks interaction with the Battery Simulation API microservice to simulate external dependencies.
+---

+#### **2. Unit Test: SimulationRequestTest**
+---
+This test validates the serialization and structure of the `SimulationRequest` object.

+- **Objective**: Ensure the `SimulationRequest` object can be correctly serialized into JSON format.
+- **Key Actions**:
+  - Constructs a sample simulation request with predefined values for equivalent circuit model, parameters, solver, and experiment setup.
+  - Serializes the request into a JSON string and outputs it for verification.
+- **Use Case**: Useful for debugging and ensuring the API's payload structure matches the expectations of downstream services.
+---

+#### **3. Service Test: SimulationServiceTest**
+---
+This test validates the core logic of the `SimulationService`, including interactions with RabbitMQ, the repository, and the Battery Simulation API microservice.

+- **Test Case: Simulate Battery**:
+  - **Objective**: Ensure the `simulateBattery` method correctly handles a simulation request.
+  - **Key Assertions**:
+    - The simulation request is passed to the Battery Simulation API microservice.
+    - RabbitMQ is invoked to send user validation messages.
+    - The simulation request is saved to MongoDB.

+- **Test Case: Simulate Battery with Task ID Generation**:
+  - **Objective**: Verify that a `taskId` is correctly generated if missing in the request.
+  - **Key Assertions**:
+    - Ensures `taskId` is generated and set for the simulation request.
+    - Validates the response returned by the Battery Simulation API microservice.
+---

 ## **Battery Simulation API Microservice**:
 - This is a python based battery simulation api microservice that generates a battery through equivalent circuit modelling in PyBaMM (python battery mathamatical modelling)